 As a transfer student, you must submit your official high school transcript, along with official transcripts from each post-secondary institution attended.
 Students transferring in a minimum of 30 credits are exempted from having to submit their high school transcript, unless the intended major is Nursing.

 In general, a 2.0 GPA or higher is preferred for transfer student admission.
 A lower GPA may be considered in certain circumstances.
-A higher GPA may be required or preferred, depending on the major (e.g., Education).
+A higher GPA may be required or preferred, depending on the major (e.g., Education and Nursing).

 While the traditional Nursing program is designed for incoming freshmen, transfer students may be considered on a case-by-case basis.
 To be considered, students must fulfill Freshman Nursing requirements and must have a minimum transfer GPA of 3.00.